nextflow-io/nf-hack17-tutorial/README.md

 #### Exercise 1.1

-Modify the `script1.nf` to accept a fourth parameter named `outdir` set to s default path which will define used as the pipeline output directory.
+Modify the `script1.nf` to accept a fourth parameter named `outdir` set to the default path which will define used as the pipeline output directory.

 #### Exercise 1.2